Who is AAA Collections?

 Phone number: (605) 339-1333

-Will AAA Collections, Inc. sue me or garnish my wages?
+Will AAA Collections sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you will never hear from or have to deal with AAA Collections, Inc. again.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
+It’s also quite possible that you will never hear from or have to deal with AAA Collections again.

 AAA Collections, Inc. /Advanced Asset Alliance Complaints